 Early Life and Education

-Anthony Nicholas Pritzker was born on January 7, 1961, into a Jewish family.
-He is the son of Donald Pritzker, co-founder of the Hyatt hotel chain, and Sue Sandel.
-Pritzker graduated from Menlo School in Atherton, California, and earned a Bachelor of Arts degree from Dartmouth College.
-He later received an MBA from the University of Chicago Booth School of Business.
+Anthony Nicholas Pritzker was born on January 7, 1961, into a Jewish family in Los Angeles, California.
+He is the son of Donald Pritzker, the founder of the Hyatt hotel chain.
+He is the older brother of Illinois Governor J.B.
+Pritzker.
+Anthony Pritzker graduated from Menlo School, Dartmouth College, and earned an MBA from the University of Chicago Booth School of Business.

 Rise to Success